JonasToth/llvm-bolt-builds/README.md

 $ cd SomeBaseDir/
 $ # get these files here somehow, git clone or whatever distribution method

-$ # Prepare the build directory containing multiple build-stages and the
+$ # Prepare the build directory containing multiple build-stages and the scripts
-    scripts
 $ mkdir multistage-optimized-build/
 $ cd multistage-optimized-build/
-$ tar xzf ../optimize_llvm_scripts.tar.gz
+$ git clone ssh://git@bitbucket.ops.expertcity.com:7999/~jtoth/fast-llvm.git
-$ cd ..
+$ cd fast-llvm

-$ # Get the LLVM mono-repository and the correct commit for LLVM Bolt to work
-$ ./multistage-optimized-build/setup_llvm_repo.bash
+$ # This will setup the mono-repo, built llvm-bolt separatly and then

-$ # Start building a fast LLVM
+$ # start a multi-stage LLVM build with the latest stable release.
-$ cd multistage-optimized-build/
 $ ./full_workflow.bash
 $ # Note: For the last build-stage you need `perf` to function properly.
 $ #       Try out `perf record -e cycles:u -j any,u -- sleep 1`